Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/what-the-current-evidence-base-shows/essay.md

 ### 3. Community desire cannot be assumed from limited cases

-It would be too strong to say:

-- all Deaf communities want native signed writing
+Community reception remains an empirical question.
+The evidence should distinguish:

+- documented use
+- documented interest
+- documented resistance
+- local preference
-- bilingual literacy concerns are solved by signed writing alone
+- bilingual literacy concerns
-- one successful country case automatically predicts universal uptake
+- transfer from one country case to another

-The evidence supports real use, real institutional adoption, and real literacy interest in some places.
+The current record supports real use, real institutional adoption, and real literacy interest in some places.
+Broader claims need broader evidence.

-It does not justify universalizing from those cases.

 ### 4. Adoption limits and negative cases are underdocumented

 The public evidence base is stronger on successful, visible, and institutionally documented cases than on stalled, resistant, discontinued, or contested cases.

-That is a limitation.
+That gap points to a useful next evidence agenda:

-A serious evidence series should eventually include:

 - cases where SignWriting instruction was tried and did not continue
 - communities or institutions that preferred other approaches